Southern Dill Potato Salad: Light and Tangy

 Why You Should Try This Recipe

 If great taste and lower fat and calories than traditional potato salad aren’t enough, then how about the fact that this Dill Potato Salad has only four ingredients and takes just minutes to make?
-Swapping plain yogurt for mayonnaise allows the flavor of the red-skinned potatoes and dill to really shine.
+Swapping plain yogurt for mayonnaise allows the flavor of the red-skinned potatoes and dill to shine.

 Red Potato Salad With Dill Ingredients